greenhas/spg_website/content/Myself/xiii-comic-reference-in-slow-horses-series?.md

 ---
+type: ["macro"]
 date: 2022-05-19T09:42:10-04:00
 title: "XIII comic reference in Slow Horses series?"
-tags: ["macro","Myself","comics", "BD","XIII","John Finnemore", "John Le Carré","Cabin Pressure"]
+tags: ["comics", "BD","XIII","John Finnemore", "John Le Carré","Cabin Pressure"]
 ---

 Since April, I've gotten sucked into the *Slow Horses* British spy series after really enjoying the Apple TV+ adaptation.
 I've been powering through all the full-length novels and am now reading 2021's *Slough House*, which features a character who's survived a bullet wound to the head.
 Her description stood out to me for one particular detail, though: